All Posts

 CondosWashington DC

-Washington DC condo prices range from $385,000 to $675,000+ in 2026.
-At 30+ days on market and 4.84 months of supply, DC condos are the most buyer-friendly segment in the region.
-Full Bright MLS breakdown.
+DC condo prices range $385K–$675K+ in 2026 — 30+ days on market and 4.84 months of supply make this the most buyer-friendly segment in the DC Metro.
+Full Bright MLS breakdown by neighborhood and size.

 April 2026Read →